teribu/Everforest/README.md

 tests/test.luau
 ```

-## 🛠 Development

-Everforest is developed with:

-* Rojo
-* Lune
-* Wax

-Source files are located in the `src` directory.

 ## ❤️ Credits

-* osu! — Inspiration for the visual design and user interface style
+* osu! — Inspiration for the visual design and interface style
 * latte-soft/wax — Bundler used for release builds

 ## 📄 License